wolfapple/CarND-Behavioral-Cloning-Project/README.md

   * Batch Normalization has its own regularization effect.
 So, I added Dropout(80%) in the first two fully connected layers.

-The main difference between our model and the NVIDIA mode is than we did use MaxPooling layers just after each Convolutional Layer in order to cut down training time.
-For more details about our network architecture please refer following figure.

 # 5. Training
 ## Data Description
 The dataset consists of 8036 rows.
 Since each row contains images corresponding to three cameras on the left, right, and center, a total of 24,108 images exist.